Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Update of composition models

-As shown in Fig.~\ref{fig:epos}, Fig.~\ref{fig:qgsj} and Fig.~\ref{fig:siby}, $P_{\mu e}$ is a composition sensitive parameter that naturally depends on the composition model and also exhibits some dependence on the hadronic interaction model.
-For $P_{\mu e}\leq-$0.9, the main components are protons and helium, and the proportion of heavy components is very small and can be ignored.
+As shown in Fig.~\ref{fig:epos}, Fig.~\ref{fig:qgsj} and Fig.~\ref{fig:siby}, the interpretation of the $P_{\mu e}$ distribution depends on the composition model used to estimate the contamination of heavy elements and also exhibits some dependence on the hadronic interaction model.
+For $P_{\mu e}\leq-$0.9, the main components are protons and helium, and the proportion of heavy component is very small and can be ignored.
 The energy spectrum of protons and helium has been accurately measured in this work; therefore, the $P_{\mu e}$ distribution in this range can be used to study the differences between MC and data under different hadronic interaction models.
-From the comparison between MC and data, EPOS--LHC and SIBYLL 2.3d show slightly better performance compared to QGSJET--II--04, without significant systematic bias.
+From the comparison between MC and data, EPOS-LHC and SIBYLL 2.3d show slightly better performance compared to QGSJET-II-04, without significant systematic bias.
 However, their deviation from experiment data remains within $\pm$5$\sigma$, making it difficult to draw a clear conclusion.
-Although the composition models are updated in this work, we only simply replace the proton energy spectrum and the helium energy spectrum according to the LHAASO measurements, and adjust the proportion of heavy components in the all-particle spectrum.
+Although the composition models are updated in this work, we only simply replace the proton energy spectrum and the helium energy spectrum according to the LHAASO measurements, and adjust the proportion of heavy component in the all-particle spectrum.
 The relative proportions and spectral characteristics between CNO, MgAlSi, and iron remain consistent with the original model.
-Therefore, for larger $P_{\mu e}$ values, as the proportion of heavy components such as CNO, MgAlSi, and iron gradually increases, $P_{\mu e}$ exhibits a clear dependence on the composition models.
+Therefore, for larger $P_{\mu e}$ values, as the proportion of heavy component such as CNO, MgAlSi, and iron gradually increases, $P_{\mu e}$ exhibits a clear dependence on the composition models.
 The $P_{\mu e}$ distribution of experiment data lies between the $P_{\mu e}$ distributions predicted by different composition models and different hadronic interaction models.
 With known compositions, especially single-element samples, it will be possible to study how to improve the hadronic interaction model, thereby enhancing the measurement accuracy of energy spectra and compositions.
 This will be carried out in future research.